MicrosoftDocs/msteams-docs/msteams-platform/samples/deploy-collaboration-control-in-teams.md

  1. Select **Save.**

  1. Repeat steps 4-7, but this time, search for and select App high density page header.
-Note, there is a known issue with the chats experience where the chat icon may not appear if the high density page header is enabled.
+Note, there's a known issue with the chats experience where the chat icon may not appear if the high density page header is enabled.

      :::image type="content" source="../assets/images/Collaboration control/density-page-header.png" alt-text="Density page header" border="true":::